carissalow/rapids/docs/setup/overview.md

     ??? example "Data flow in RAPIDS"
         In the figure below, we represent the flow of data in RAPIDS.
 In broad terms, smartphone and wearable devices log [data streams](../../datastreams/data-streams-introduction/) with a certain format to a data container (database, file, etc.).

         RAPIDS can connect to these containers if it has a `format.yaml` and a `container.[R|py]` script used to pull the correct data and mutate it to comply with RAPIDS' internal data representation.
-Once the data stream is in RAPIDS, it goes through some basic transformations (scripts), one that assigns a time segment and a time zone to each data row, and another one that creates "episodes" of data for some sensors that need it (like screen, battery, activity recognition, and sleep intraday day).
-After this, RAPIDS executes the requested provider script that computes behavioral features per time segment instance.
+Once the data stream is in RAPIDS, it goes through some basic transformations (scripts), one that assigns a time segment and a time zone to each data row, and another one that creates "episodes" of data for some sensors that need it (like screen, battery, activity recognition, and sleep intraday data).

+        After this, RAPIDS executes the requested `PROVIDER` script that computes behavioral features per time segment instance.
 After every feature is computed, they are joined per sensor, per participant, and study.
-Visualizations are built based on raw data with date-time information or based on computed features.
+Visualizations are built based on raw data or based on computed features.

         <figure>
         <img src="../../img/dataflow.png" max-width="50%" />
         <figcaption>Data stream flow in RAPIDS</figcaption>
         </figure>

-??? info "Is my data private?"
+??? question "Is my data private?"
     Absolutely, you are processing your data with your own copy of RAPIDS in your laptop, server, or computer cluster, so neither we nor anyone else can have access to your datasets.

-??? info "Do I need to have coding skills to use RAPIDS?"
+??? question "Do I need to have coding skills to use RAPIDS?"
     If you want to extract the behavioral features or visualizations that RAPIDS offers out of the box, the answer is no. However, you need to be comfortable running commands in your terminal and familiar with editing YAML files and CSV files.

     If you want to add support for new data streams or behavioral features, you need to be familiar with R or Python.

-??? info "Is RAPIDS open-source or free?"
+??? question "Is RAPIDS open-source or free?"
     Yes, RAPIDS is both open-source and free.

-??? info "How do I cite RAPIDS?"
+??? question "How do I cite RAPIDS?"
     Please refer to our [Citation guide](../../citation/); depending on what parts of RAPIDS you used, we also ask you to cite the work of other authors that shared their work.

-??? info "I have a lot of data, can RAPIDS handle it/ is RAPIDS fast enough?"
+??? question "I have a lot of data, can RAPIDS handle it/ is RAPIDS fast enough?"
     Yes, we use Snakemake under the hood, so you can automatically distribute RAPIDS execution over multiple [cores](../execution/) or [clusters](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
 RAPIDS processes data per sensor and participant, so it can take advantage of this parallel processing.

-??? info "What are the advantages of using RAPIDS over implementing my own analysis code?"
+??? question "What are the advantages of using RAPIDS over implementing my own analysis code?"
     We believe RAPIDS can benefit your analysis in several ways:

     - RAPIDS has more than 250 [behavioral features](../../features/add-new-features/) available, many of them tested and used by other researchers.
     - RAPIDS can extract features in dynamic [time segments](../../setup/configuration/#time-segments) (for example, every x minutes, x hours, x days, x weeks, x months, etc.).
-This is handy because you don't have to deal with time zones, light saving changes, or date arithmetic.
+This is handy because you don't have to deal with time zones, day light saving changes, or date arithmetic.
     - Your analysis is less prone to errors.
 Every participant sensor dataset is analyzed in the same way and isolated from each other.
     - If you have lots of data, out-of-the-box parallel execution will speed up your analysis and if your computer crashes, RAPIDS will start from where it left of.
     - You can publish your analysis code along with your papers and be sure it will run exactly as it does in your computer.